-Statutory revenue for the year ending 2019 increased to £158.2m (2018: £142.8m) driven by increased new business revenues.
-Assets under management increased by £3.6bn from £33.5bn to £37.1bn with management fees increasing to £158.2m (2018: £142.5m) driven by net new inflows of third party AUM.
-Performance fees reduced to £5.5m (2018: £6.4m).
-The Group continues to deliver investment performance against the continuing backdrop of a challenging economic environment.
+Hermes statutory revenue for the year ending 2020 increased to £188.1m (2019: £158.2m) driven by increased new business revenues, the consolidation of HGPE and the acquisition of MEPC.
+Assets under management increased by £2.4bn from £37.1bn to £39.5bn and despite significant market deterioration resulting from COVID-19 management fee income still rose slightly in 2020.
+Performance fees revenue increased significantly to £16.2m (2019: £5.5m) and included two non-recurring real estate fees of £7.5m and £5.2m.
+Hermes continues to deliver investment performance against the continuing backdrop of a challenging economic environment.

-Capital Resources All figures in (£'000) 2019 2018
+Capital Resources All figures in (£'000) 2020 2019

 Core Tier 1

 Share capital 83,592 83,592

-Share premium 71,866

-Retained earnings and other reserves 39,534 (57,049)
+Retained earnings and other reserves 82,584 39,534

-Audited Year End Profit 123,126 98,409
+Audited Year End Profit 166,176 123,126

 Deductions from total of Tier 1

-Material holdings (18,085) (8,868)
+Material holdings (11,210) (18,085)

+Goodwill and intangible assets (25,373)

-Available Capital 105,041 89,541
+Available Capital 129,593 105,041

-The capital resources of HFML have increased during 2019, primarily as a result of the inclusion of the audited statutory profits.
+The capital resources of HFML have increased during 2020, primarily as a result of the inclusion of the audited statutory profits.
 The material holdings deduction rose in the year as the Company seeded a number of new funds.
 Capital resources are comprised of only Tier 1 capital.
-The Board concludes that the Group is well capitalised, as it holds significant capital resources of £105m, after deduction of material holdings, as at 31 December 2019.
+The Board concludes that Hermes is well capitalised, as it holds significant capital resources of £129.6m, after deduction of material holdings, as at 31 December 2020.
 The Company has sufficient liquidity and the outlook for 2021 suggests that it will further increase its strong capital position.